 Most importantly: Don’t necessarily take the word of the opposing drivers or their insurance representatives if they suggest you are at fault for an accident.
 We’ve had multiple cases where our clients initially assumed they were at fault, but it turns out not to be the case, such as if our investigation reveals that the other party didn’t provide enough space for the safe operation of an e-scooter or a rental company knew of faulty parts that would impact a scooter’s safe operation.

 - A man suspected of driving an electric scooter while intoxicated was arrested after striking and killing a pedestrian in Venice.

-- A man was killed in an hit-and-run accident after falling off his electric scooter.
+- A man was killed in a hit-and-run accident after falling off his electric scooter.

-- A child who was injured in San Francisco in a hit-and-run accident while riding a scooter.
+- A child was injured in San Francisco in a hit-and-run accident while riding a scooter.

-- A man was killed when he collided into a truck while riding a scooter.
+- A man was killed when he collided with a truck while riding a scooter.